Victoria-Kayen Woo: 2019

 In June Woo was named to the team to compete at the 2019 Pan American Games alongside Ana Padurariu (later replaced by Isabela Onyshko), Brooklyn Moors, Shallon Olsen, and Ellie Black.
 Together they won the silver medal in the team final behind the United States.
 On September 4 Woo was named to the team to compete at the 2019 World Championships in Stuttgart, Germany alongside Ana Padurariu, Shallon Olsen, Brooklyn Moors, and Ellie Black.

+2021

+Woo announced her retirement from the sport on November 24, 2021.